 More

 As cyber threats continue escalating to new levels, robust security measures have never been more crucial.
+An authentication system forms the foundation of secure access.
 For a while, two-factor authentication (2FA) remained at the heart of user access and data security.
 However, cybercriminals have become more foxy than one can contemplate.
-Thus, 2FA might not suffice anymore—it’s still an multi-factor authentication of sorts, though, as authentication is based on more than one factor.

 What is Multi-factor Authentication (MFA)?

-Multi-factor Authentication: A Detailed Overview
+Multi factor Authentication A Detailed Overview

-Multi-factor authentication, or MFA, involves identity verification by requiring two or more validation factors, which significantly enhances security compared to traditional single-factor authentication methods, like passwords.
+Multi-factor authentication, or MFA, involves verifying a user’s identity by requiring two or more validation factors, which significantly enhances security compared to traditional single-factor authentication methods, like passwords.
 But what is multi-factor authentication exactly?
-MFA is a security system that requires multiple methods of authentication from independent categories of credentials to verify the user’s identity for a login or other transaction.

-Why is MFA Important?
+Why is MFA important to balance security?

 1. Initial Login: The user enters their username and password (first factor).